oopsmonk/documentation/chronicle/1.1/references/data-model.md

 ## Hints table

-This table acts as a way to query value transactions by their fields.
-For example, selecting an address which has been used as an input or output within a time-range is done through the edge table.
+This table acts as a way to query the sharding information by transaction fields.

 The partition key can be any field such as `address`, `trunkTransaction`, `branchTransaction`, and `bundle`.
 All the rows with the same partition key are stored in the same partition and replicated across the same nodes.